 Esprit de Corps means “Team Spirit”.

 I started this article by emphasizing the importance of teamwork.
 I will finish this article with the same subject.

 I believe that the prime mission of every manager is to create unity, cooperation, and team spirit among the employees.

 It is simple: If you want people to feel better about themselves and the job they’re doing, get them to work together.
 Create a sense of belonging, the sense of a second family where everybody helps and supports each other.

 We had quite a drill down didn’t we?
 But I believe that it was a journey worth taking.

-Even though Henri Fayol wrote 14 principles of management more than 100 years ago, those principles are globally relevant and continuously used.
+Even though Henri Fayol wrote 14 principles of management more than 100 years ago, those principles are globally accepted and continuously used.

 I know it is true that there is not a ready-to-go formula for effective management.
 However, these principles will give you a solid foundation to think about approaches that work the best for your team and organization.

 I am the CEO and founder of Overmentality.
 I am a professional business and technical blogs writer and on-page SEO specialist.
 I hold a degree in Culture Studies and Media Literacy from the English Humanities and Art Department.
 And I am interested in Digital Marketing, Business, Entrepreneurship, Leadership, and pets of course!

 You can reach me via email hair: firstname.lastname@example.org